tencent-ailab/hok_env/docs/run_windows_gamecore_on_linux.md

 ## Test the gamecore image

-1. Start a gamecore server container
+1. Launch a gamecore server container

     ```
-    docker run -it gamecore bash
+    docker run --network host -e SIMULATOR_USE_WINE=1 -it gamecore bash
     ```

+    > `--network host` means exposing the gamecore server service to the host network

+    > `-e SIMULATOR_USE_WINE=1` means using Wine to run the gamecore

+    > To run the gamecore-server container in the background and access it via IP address (default: '127.0.0.0:23432'), use:
+    > ```
+    > docker run -d --name gamecore --network host -e SIMULATOR_USE_WINE=1 -it gamecore sh /rl_framework/remote-gc-server/run_and_monitor_gamecore_server.sh
+    > ```

-2. Start the gamecore server running in the background
+2. Initiate the gamecore server running in the background

     ```
-    export SIMULATOR_USE_WINE=1
-    nohup sh /rl_framework/remote-gc-server/run_and_monitor_gamecore_server.sh &
+    sh /rl_framework/remote-gc-server/start_gamecore_server.sh
     ```

-    Get the log of the gamecore server:
+    You may receive an output similar to this:
     ```
+    COMMAND   PID USER   FD   TYPE     DEVICE SIZE/OFF NODE NAME
+    gamecore-  34 root    7u  IPv6 1293702323      0t0  TCP *:23432 (LISTEN)
+    ```

+    Obtain the gamecore server log:
+    ```
-    # cat /aiarena/logs/gamecore-server.log
+    cat /aiarena/logs/gamecore-server.log
     ```

     ```
     2023/01/10 16:54:06 maxprocs: Leaving GOMAXPROCS=8: CPU quota undefined
     [GIN-debug] [WARNING] Running in "debug" mode.
 Switch to "release" mode in production.